Please note that this post may contain affiliate links. You can read my full affiliate disclosure at the bottom of the page.

 They can tolerate just about any light level including easily growing in low light rooms.

 Pothos prefer to have their soil moist, but you can also let it dry out.
-The only thing that has done to mine is help control the growth.
+The only thing that this has done to my pothos is help control the growth.

 These are among the plants that NASA has shown purifies the air.

 One thing to be cautious of with Pothos plants is that they are toxic to cats and dogs.
 So make sure if you have one and have pets that you keep this up and out of their reach.
 As a precaution on my pothos I keep Bitter Apple on hand and make sure to spray my pothos plants down once a week to keep my cats from munching on them.

 Pearls and Jade Pothos